smotastic/vintage-fish/README.md

 ## Manually Start Task

-A task, which is not running can be started.
+A task, which is not running can be started / resumed.

 The "started" attribute of this task will be set to the current time.
 The "running" attribute of this task will be set to true.